What's New :

 India’s agricultural export

-• India is one of the largest agricultural products exporters in the world.
+• India is a major agricultural commodity exporter in the globe.
 During 2021-22, the country crossed US$ 50 billion in agriculture exports with a 19.92% increase from US$ 41.87 billion in 2020-21.

 • It exports rice, meat, grains, wheat, nuts, onions, fruits, pulses, dairy products, alcoholic beverages, cereals, cashews, vegetables, etc.

-• Buffalo meat, wheat and maize are among the largest exported products with the contribution of 6%, 4% and 2% to 2021-22 agriculture exports respectively.
+• Buffalo meat, wheat, and maize are among the largest exported products with the contribution of 6%, 4%, and 2% to 2021-22 agriculture exports respectively.

 • The other importing countries are Korea, Japan, Italy and the UK.